All Primrose Hospice charity shops reopen

-Staff and volunteers at the shop in New Road will be busy putting in safety measures to keep themselves and shoppers safe.
+Staff and volunteers at the shops were busy putting in safety measures to keep themselves and shoppers safe ahead of them reopening.

 Donations can be made of either bagged clothing or boxed bric-a-brac.
 See more information on our shops and donation process here.

 Primrose Hospice had to temporarily close its shops in the wake of the coronavirus pandemic.

 Its Headless Cross branch was the first Primrose Hospice shop to reopen.

 Staff welcomed back shoppers on Saturday (July 4) with a busy day of trading.